joudy70/codingTasks/README.md

 You can call the database_manip.py file in Python and run DB Browser application to see the results.

-_For better understanding of consequence of each command, you'ld better run the .py file by VS Code in debugging mode._
+_You'd better run the .py file by VS Code in debugging mode, to a better understanding of the consequence of each command._

 <p align="right">(<a href="#readme-top">back to top</a>)</p>